How to Protest Your Property Taxes in Collin County (Annual Homeowner Guide)

 1. DIY Protest (Free)

-Homeowners can file a protest online through CCAD at no cost [1].
+Homeowners can file a protest online through CCAD at no cost.¹

 2. Hiring a Property Tax Consultant

-Some homeowners hire a tax consultant who typically charges a percentage of the first-year tax savings.
+Some homeowners choose to hire a property tax consultant, who typically charges a percentage of the first-year tax savings.

-If someone is representing you for compensation, Texas law requires proper registration as a property tax consultant [5], regulated through the Texas Department of Licensing and Regulation [6].
+If someone is representing you for compensation, Texas law requires proper registration as a property tax consultant.⁵ These professionals are regulated through the Texas Department of Licensing and Regulation (TDLR).⁶

 Informal Review vs. Formal Protest